EventStore/documentation/docs/cloud/faq/README.md

 The Cloud Console access audit log is in our roadmap, we will present the details of the schedule on the public [roadmap](https://www.eventstore.com/event-store-cloud) page.

-#### Does Event Store have a security policy?

-Event Store Ltd has a security policy.
-Our system security hasn't been independently audited yet.
-We plan to achieve SOC 2 and ISO 27001 by second half 2021.

-If you have specific questions please [contact us](https://www.eventstore.com/contact)

 #### Has the system been independently audited?

-Our system security hasn't been independently audited yet.
-We plan to achieve [SOC 2](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html) and [ISO 27001](https://www.iso.org/isoiec-27001-information-security.html) by the second half of 2021.
+Event Store Ltd is very security conscious.
+Our Cloud offering has been independently audited and we achieved SOC 2 Type 1 and ISO 27001 certification in January 2021.

 If you have specific questions please [contact us](https://www.eventstore.com/contact)